 That being said, there are ways we cope with the pain.
 Coping is a learned strategy to help us deal with the discomfort and difficult emotions we are dealing with.
 There’s adaptive coping strategies and maladaptive.

 Note – defense mechanisms are not the same as coping mechanisms (although they share similarities).
 Defense mechanisms are unconscious and people are typically unaware that they are using them.
 Coping mechanisms are conscious and purposely used to manage the situation.

 Maladaptive Coping Mechanisms

-Maladaptive coping mechanisms are things we do that make us feel better in the short term, but have negative and harmful effects in the long-term.
+Maladaptive coping mechanisms are things we do that make us feel better in the short term when we experience a breakup, but have negative and harmful effects in the long-term.
 We get a brief distraction from the uncomfortable feelings but this doesn’t help us heal, it only enables us to procrastinate dealing with the emotions.
 These include alcohol and substance abuse, self-harm, binge eating, and sexual promiscuity.
 They also include more subtle mechanisms such as emotional numbing (shutting down), avoidance, rumination, self-blame, people pleasing and disassociation (leaving your body), to name a few.

 Often these maladaptive coping mechanisms were learned from our primary caregivers and were a way of self-preservation.
 But repeated over time, they become ingrained and become the go-to reaction when dealing with stressful events.
 Maladaptive coping delays the pain, it doesn’t heal it.